Schwponaco-org/lapse/README.md

 ---

-Licensed under the GNU General Public License v3.0 -- see [LICENSE](LICENSE) for details.
+Licensed under the GNU General Public License v3.0 -- see [LICENSE](LICENSE) for details